josdem/hugo/content/techtalk/cicd/jenkins_pipeline.md

 title =  "Jenkins Pipeline"
-description = "In this technical post we will review basic concepts we need to know in order to create and execute Jenkins Pipeline" date = "2019-02-27T08:00:31-05:00" tags = ["josdem", "techtalks","programming","technology","ci","cd"] categories = ["techtalk", "code","devops"]
+description = "In this technical post we will review basic concepts we need to know in order to create and execute Jenkins Pipeline" date = "2019-02-27T08:00:31-05:00" tags = ["josdem", "techtalks","programming","technology","ci","cd", "jenkins"] categories = ["techtalk", "code","devops"]
 +++

 **Getting started**

-In this technical post we will review basic concepts we need to know in order to create and execute [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).
-A pipeline is an expression of our process to implement [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration), we write our process using a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) and this is the basic srtucture using [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy)
+In this technical post, we will review concepts we need to know in order to create and execute [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).
+A pipeline is an expression of our process to implement [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration), we write our process using a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), and this is the basic structure using [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy)

 ```groovy
 #!/usr/bin/env groovy